pactus-project/docs/content/api/grpc.md

     <td class="fw-bold">fixed_amount</td>
     <td> bool</td>
     <td>
-    Indicates that amount should be fixed and includes the fee.
+    Indicates if the amount should be fixed and include the fee.
     </td>
   </tr>
   </tbody>